sudo-bmitch/presentations/secure-supply-chain-2021/presentation.md

 - PARSEC
   - API to access hardware security (e.g. Hardware Security Module (HSM))
+- Vault
+  - I've also been looking at Vault with their transit plugin to sign without ever accessing the private key directly, effectively a software based HSM, but it can be backed by an HSM
+  - Vault conveniently integrates with OIDC for auth which can be provided by Spire
 - TUF - The Update Framework
   - Used for securely pushing software updates in multiple ecosystems
   - Prevents rollback, replay, fast forward, and similar attacks